Hom-unitality and hom-associative structures: Basic notions, notations and conventions

 \begin{definition} For any subset $S\subseteq A$ of an algebra, the left annihilator of $S$ is the subspace of elements of $A$ that annihilate every element in $S$ under left multiplication,

 The right annihilator of $S$ is the subspace of elements of $A$ that annihilate every element in $S$ under right multiplication,

-\end{definition} An element $a\in A$ is is \textit{left-regular} if $a\cdot x\neq 0 \ \forall x\in A\backslash\{0\}$, \textit{right-regular} if $x\cdot a\neq 0 \ \forall x\in A\backslash\{0\}$ and \textit{two-sided regular} if both hold.
-An associative algebra where all non-zero elements are two-sided regular is an \textit{associative domain}, and one where all non-zero elements are invertible is a \textit{division algebra}.
-A non-associative algebra where all multiplication operators are injective is a \textit{non-associative domain}, and one where all multiplication operators are bijective is a \textit{non-associative division algebra}.
+\end{definition} An element $a\in A$ is \textit{left-regular} if $a\cdot x\neq 0 \ \forall x\in A\backslash\{0\}$, \textit{right-regular} if $x\cdot a\neq 0 \ \forall x\in A\backslash\{0\}$ and \textit{two-sided regular} if both hold.
+An associative algebra in which all nonzero elements are two-sided regular is an \textit{associative domain}, and one in which all nonzero elements are invertible is a \textit{division algebra}.
+A non-associative algebra in which all multiplication operators are injective is a \textit{non-associative domain}, and one in which all multiplication operators are bijective is a \textit{non-associative division algebra}.